OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Event-SSO-NAA/README.md

     This will start the web server and sideload the add-in to Outlook.

-> [!IMPORTANT]
-> The dev build uses the `https://localhost:3000/public/launchevent.js` path.
-If you change to the production build, you also need to change the URL to `https://localhost:3000/launchevent.js` in the `manifest.xml` file.

 1. Start Outlook (classic) and sign in.
 1. Open an existing email item.
 1. Choose "Show Task Pane" from the ribbon.
 This will open the task pane of the add-in.